-- Whether default investment strategies are designed and executed in the interests of relevant policyholders, including the approach to de-risking - Adaptability of default arrangements (not limited to automatic enrollment) to changing circumstances - Gross risk adjusted investment performance (especially default funds)/risk metrics/diversification consistency with objectives and portfolio volatility - Appropriate range of choice of accumulation funds - Whether the characteristics and net performance of investment strategies are regularly reviewed, and that action is taken to make any necessary changes - Adequacy and quality of policy in relation to ESG financial considerations (if present) - Adequacy and quality of policy in relation to other financial considerations (if present) - Adequacy and quality of policy in relation to stewardship (if present) - Adequacy and quality of policy in relation to non-financial matters (if present) - Ongoing fund governance - Interventions and actions relating to poor performing funds
+- Whether default investment strategies are designed and executed in the interests of relevant policyholders - Including the approach to de-risking (i.e. whether the approach to de-risking is designed and executed in the interests of relevant policyholders) - Adaptability of default arrangements (not limited to AE) to changing circumstances - Gross risk adjusted investment performance (especially default funds)/risk metrics/diversification - consistency with objectives and portfolio volatility - Net investment performance - Appropriate range of choice of accumulation funds - Whether the characteristics and net performance of investment strategies are regularly reviewed and that action is taken to make any necessary changes - Do HL consider ESG when selecting, retaining, or operating a fund? - Do HL consider other financial considerations when selecting, retaining, or operating a fund? - Do HL consider stewardship when selecting, retaining, or operating a fund? - Do HL consider non-financial matters when selecting, retaining or operating a fund? - On-going fund governance - · Interventions and actions relating to poor performing funds